 Since 11 November 2020, and throughout our second and third wave of infections, South Africa's international borders remained open and no travel bans were in place.
 Game reserves and national parks are open and it is possible and safe to go on safari right now.
 We have hosted many guests during the last few months and enjoyed fantastic sightings.
 None of our tours were negatively affected by the temporary lockdown restrictions, nor by the localized riots.

 An African safari is an ideal vacation while the pandemic is still a concern.
 What could be better than wide-open spaces, remote wilderness areas with no crowds, plenty of sunshine and fresh air, open vehicle game drives with vaccinated guides, and outside dining!

 Should I travel or postpone?

-Nobody can or should make this decision for you.
+Nobody can make this decision for you, but currently we see no reason to postpone.
 Travel is never a zero risk activity, even outside of the current pandemic.
-But our view is that it is safe and possible to travel right now, and many vaccinated travellers have done so and reported feeling perfectly safe.
+Our view is that it is safe and possible to travel right now, and many vaccinated travellers have done so and reported feeling perfectly safe.
 And those who do travel are having a great time, benefiting from low volumes and few other tourists around at the moment.

 Is it possible and safe to travel right now?

 Yes, it is certainly possible, and generally safe to travel.
 Are there still some risks if you travel right now?
 Sure.
 There are never any guarantees.
 And the negative PCR tests required for international border crossings can be a costly inconvenience.
-But on balance, from our own experience and that of our recent guests who travelled with us between May and September, we are happy to report that it is perfectly possible and safe to travel to South Africa right now, as well as to other destinations throughout Southern and East Africa.
+But on balance, from our own experience and that of our recent guests who travelled with us this year, we are happy to report that it is perfectly possible and safe to travel to South Africa right now, as well as to other destinations throughout Southern and East Africa.
 Don't let fear and media headlines hold you back!

 You may also want to look at